HenrikBengtsson/matrixStats/revdep/problems.md

     checking a package with encoding  'UTF-8'  in an ASCII locale
     ```

+*   checking package dependencies ...
+NOTE
+    ```
+    Package suggested but not available for checking: 'ProjectionBasedClustering'
+    ```

 *   checking installed package size ...
 NOTE
     ```
       installed size is 1024.1Mb